clinicedc/edc-consent/README.md

 If a consent for this subject_identifier cannot be found that matches the `ConsentType` a `NotConsentedError` is raised.

+## Validators

+The `ConsentAgeValidator` validates the date of birth to within a given age range, for example:

+	from edc_consent.validtors import ConsentAgeValidator

+	class MyConsent(ConsentQuotaMixin, BaseConsent):

+		dob = models.DateField(
+	        validators=[ConsentAgeValidator(16, 64)])

+    	quota = QuotaManager()

+		class Meta:
+			app_label = 'my_app'

+The `PersonalFieldsMixin` includes a date of birth field and you can set the age bounds like this:

+	from edc_consent.validtors import ConsentAgeValidator
+	from edc_consent.models.fields import PersonalFieldsMixin

+	class MyConsent(ConsentQuotaMixin, PersonalFieldsMixin, BaseConsent):

+    	quota = QuotaManager()

+        class Constants(PersonalFieldsMixin.Constants):
+            MIN_AGE_OF_CONSENT = 18
+            MAX_AGE_OF_CONSENT = 64

+		class Meta:
+			app_label = 'my_app'

 ## Common senarios